isadoracrs/isadoracrs/README.md

 ### Hello, I'm Isadora! ✨

-I work with Android development, currently studying Java and Angular to evolve into a more well-rounded developer.
+I work with Android development, currently studying Jetpack Compose to evolve into a more well-rounded developer.

 [Let's connect!](https://www.linkedin.com/in/isadoracastror/)